esteinig/sketchy/README.md

 ### Screening function

-`Sketchy` primarily uses a screening of the reference sketch containment in the provided read set as implemented by `Mash`.
+`Sketchy` primarily uses a screening of the reference sketch containment in the provided read set wrapping `Mash`.
 I tend to use this function for quick and easy genomic neighbor type screening on many isolates, unless few reads are available (< 200).
 Screening with `Mash` uses the winner-takes-all strategy and `Sketchy` then simply links the best match with the genotype data provided with the reference sketches.

 In the Python client: